VikieVik/VikieVik/README.md

               ||     ||
 </pre>

-I am a fullstack engineer with background in electronics ngineering.
-I am currently working for [Fusion](https://gofusion.io).
+I am a fullstack engineer with background in electronics engineering.
+I am currently working at [Fusion](https://gofusion.io) an IoT company.
 Outside of work, I contribute to open source projects such as [School Tag](https://schooltag.org/) and various other projects. 👋

 ### Check out my social medias: